jofftiquez/jofftiquez/README.md

 **Joff** here!
 I am a web developer from Manila 🇵🇭.
 For the past 9 years I am mostly focusing on web development using JavaScript.

 Most of my time is spent in mastering frontend development using Angular.js, Angular, and Vue.js.
+Currently, I am spending some time to learn Svelte.

 In my free time, I do physical activities like [cycling, hiking, and rock climing](https://www.strava.com/athletes/62295013), or I either spend my time contributing to the open-source community.
 Being a big fan of Vue.js, my projects are mostly Vue.js or JavaScript based.
 Here are some of them: